 As far as I’ve noticed, using a toner does have some additional skin benefits.
 But using one really depends on your skin condition.
 If you have normal, non-problematic skin, you could go away without using one.
-I feel that toners are highly beneficial for those who want to target specific skin concern, like acne, pigmentation, ageing and so.
+I feel that toners are highly beneficial for those who want to target specific skin concerns, like acne, pigmentation, aging and so.

 So is the question of do I need a toner or what does toner do have been lingering in your mind?
 Then here are the answers to all your unanswered woes.
 Let’s start with the most basic question.

 A toner is a leave-on product that goes after your cleansing step.
 This means, a toner is applied after cleansing your skin with a face wash or cleanser, but before applying your moisturizer or day cream.
 It is a bonus step that has its own benefits in your skincare routine.
 A toner is usually a colorless water-like liquid.
 Sometimes it could be slightly more viscous than water.

 The terms Mists, Fresheners, Tonics, Clarifying Lotions, Skin Bracers, Astringents, all these falls under the Toner radar.

 What a toner does really depends upon the type of toner you are using.
 Traditional there were only the astringent type toners, those alcohol smelling ones.
 But today, we have a variety of good-quality toners for various purposes.

 - Exfoliating Toners.